SunBuild/drupalcms-azure/readme.md

 ```

-For the trusted host patterns, you can add code as below:
+For the trusted host patterns, you can add code as below to update "\core\lib\Drupal\Core\Site\Settings.php" file:

 ```
         $settings['trusted_host_patterns'] = array(